Making Money Working as a Freelance Travel Blogger

 More Benefits in Being a

 Blogging has several side benefits.
-Blogging can be very fulfilling because it leads you to research a subject that you are passionate about.
-Whether you are interested in beaded jewelery or high-end yachts, you will learn things you never expected, and receive feedback and comments from others who, as odd as it may seem, also travel from port to port taking pictures of other people’s boats, or spend hours on end trying to create the perfect spiral hemp weave.
+Blogging can be very fulfilling because it often leads you to research a subject that you find of passionate interest.
+Whether you are enjoy beaded jewelery or high-end yachts, you will learn things you never expected, and receive feedback and comments from others who, as odd as it may seem, also travel from port to port taking pictures of other people’s boats, or spend hours on end trying to create the perfect spiral hemp weave.

-Blogging also gives you exposure as an enthusiast, or expert, in your field and helps you to meet others who share your interests.
+Blogging also offers you exposure as an enthusiast, or expert, in your field and so helps you to meet others who share your interests.
 People who like your blog will post comments and send you emails.
 One of those people may own a yacht the size of St. Louis and, after reading about your passion for the sport, invite you to work as crew on a trip.
 Perhaps a reader of your blog will run a boutique and want to sell your jewelery.
 You never know what might happen with the connections you make in the digital form of networking.

-So, while you may or may not immediately realize your dreams of working your way around the world from a laptop, blogging can get you part of the way there.
+So, while you may or may not immediately realize your dreams of working your way around the world from a laptop, blogging may well get you part of the way there.
 And hey, you never know, maybe your blog will hit the right niche at the right time and you will end up giving interviews about the aesthetic pros and cons of glass versus stone beads on a morning TV talk show.
 But, if you do not turn out to be the prodigious blogger that you had hoped, do not worry; your effort will be likely be at least moderately rewarded.
-My neighbor, who only started taking lessons last summer, is now cleaning up on the tennis courts down at the YMCA, and I, who only started blogging part-time eight months ago, just sold his first US$150 text ad.
+My neighbor, who only started taking lessons last summer, is now cleaning up on the tennis courts down at the YMCA, and I, who only started blogging part-time eight months ago, just sold my first US$150 advertisement.
 And if that is not inspiring enough for you, check out this blogging success story.